puneeth04/-ETL-off-a-SQS-Queue/README.md

 ### How can this application scale with a growing dataset?
-    We can leverage event driven processesing using AWS Lambda and attaching SQS as a trigger or We can use AWS Kinesis which collects the messages from sqs and trigger the lambda.
+    We can leverage event driven processesing using AWS Lambda and attaching SQS as a trigger or We can also use AWS Kinesis which collects the messages from sqs and trigger the lambda.
     Lambda can run asynchronously based on the events by setting the concurrency limit.
 ### How can PII be recovered later on?
-    We can use the 'retrieve_messages' method in the script to retrieve the data from Postgres and in the method we decoded the values of the 'PII' columns.
+    I have written 'retrieve_messages' method in the script to retrieve the data from Postgres and in the method which decodes the values of the 'PII' columns to original values.

 ### What are the assumptions you made?
     Assumptions: